AliMoeen/AliMoeenBlog/input/posts/2017-03-03 how-not-to-use-entity-framework-for-bulk-insert.md

 DbContext.SaveChanges();
 ```

-As shown in the following Performance Profiler Report below, the performance of the above approach was less than ideal.
+As shown in the following Profiler Report below, the performance of the above approach was less than ideal.
 It took around seven (7) seconds to import a file.
 That would not be sufficient for the large number of files that I need to bulk upload daily.

 ![Entity Framework Bulk Insert Performance Overhead](images/entity-framework-bulk-insert-performance-overhead.png)